 Welcome to Counselling at Goldsmiths

-The Counselling Service is relocating.
-Our new address will be:
+The Counselling Service has relocated.
+Our new address is:

 Telephone: (020) 7919 7472

 Mon - Wed 10am - 12pm and 2 - 4pm; Thurs 2 - 4pm; Fri 10am - 12pm